bel1k0v 11 июня 2025 в 21:25 MSK

 Team Formation and Infrastructure Growth

-The team expanded with people of various engagement levels.
+The team expanded with juniors of various engagement levels.
 Some ignored feedback, others dodged responsibility.
 The sysadmin left, while the manager continued building the illusion of progress.
-A newly hired "architect" was a token figure, promised a CTO title but without decisions or accountability.

 Contract Ends — What’s Left?